hassantafreshi/easy-form-builder/readme.txt

 == Changelog ==
 = 1.33.7 =
-* Change location of show trackingCode of forms to create/edit form pages
+* Change location of show trackingCode of forms from setting to create/edit form pages

 = 1.33.6 =
 * Fixed issues about form validation